ionic-team/ionic-site/_posts/2013-11-01-urls-and-hybrid-apps.markdown

 In a native app, a user will never see any URLs even if the app is using URL based routing underneath.
 Obviously there are no URL bars or browser chrome in a native app so having URLs doesn't make sense.
 When used, it's merely a convenient way to manage UI state for the developer.

-Yet most current HTML5 development frameworks have kept URLs as a core concept, limiting a lot of UI interaction to those that can be expressed as resource paths.
+Yet most current HTML5 development frameworks have kept URLs as a core concept, limiting a lot of UI interaction to those that can triggered through a URL link.
 Things like switching to a new page, popping up a dialog box, or linking tabs.
 It's probably out of developer comfort, but also because the history of HTML5 and web technology is rooted in the browser app.
 But even then, URLs were meant to link to specific resources on the web, not to control user interface interactions.

 If you are familiar with native app development, you'll know that native apps tend to utilize a lower level design pattern called the [View Controller](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/Introduction/Introduction.html) pattern (ignore the Model portion for now).
 The idea is pretty simple: you have a set of views (think of them as boxes or rectangles where UI elements are drawn), and then controllers that manage multiple views in tandem.